klee/klee.github.io/docs/tools.md

 > SELECT * FROM stats
 ```

-The easiest way to convert all statistics to comma-separated values (csv) is to use `klee-stats` with `--to-csv` flag.
+The easiest way to convert the entries for all statistics from a single `run.stats` file to comma-separated values (csv) is to use `klee-stats` with the `--to-csv` flag.
 If the output needs to be modified or limited to specific columns and rows an SQLite client such as `sqlite3` comes handy:

 ```